-Governance Board of Directors consisting of two representativ from the Council of each member agency with all major decisions to be ratified by the respective cit councils Administration The Board appoints the City Manager of each city serve as Chief Administrative Officer for alternatin two-year term.
-The Chief Administrative Officer appoints the Fire Chief who shall conduct the day- day operations of the Department.
-Size of Area City of Burlingame - 5.5 square miles Town of Hillsborough - 6.23 square miles Total - 11.73 square miles Population City of Burlingame - 29,426 Town of Hillsborough - 11,115 Total - 40,541 Apparatus Inventory/Facilities See pages 55 and 56 of this financial report Personnel Strength Fire Chief Deputy Fire Chief Fire Marshal EMS Division Chief Fire Inspectors Battalion Chiefs Training Captain Captains Firefighters and Paramedics Administrative Assistant Service Clerks 63.5 FTEs
+employment beliefle of those retirees before the fair merg or on our oz 1, 2010.
+Governance Board of Directors consisting of two representatives from the Council of each member agency with all major decisions to be ratified by the respective city councils Administration The Board appoints the City Manager of each city to serve as Chief Administrative Officer for alternating two-year term.
+The Chief Administrative Officer appoints the Fire Chief who shall conduct the day-to-day operations of the Department.
+Size of Area City of Burlingame - 5.5 square miles Town of Hillsborough - 6.23 square miles Total - 11.73 square miles Population City of Burlingame - 29,426 Town of Hillsborough - 11,115 Total - 40,541 Apparatus Inventory/Facilities See pages 55 and 56 of this financial report Personnel Strength 1 Fire Chief 1 Fire Marshal 1 EMS Division Chief 2 Fire Inspectors 3 Battalion Chiefs 1 Training Battalion Chief 17 Captains

+33 Firefighters and Paramedics

+Administrative Assistant